tsnellgrove/dark_castle3/doc/to_do.md

 - TBD: update get_hand_item() to return None if hand_list is empty
 - TBD: sort out active_gs.get_room() => move to .map & std w/ map.get_obj_room()

+- TBD: create a version just for interp() updates and gather all interp updates there!!
 - IDEA: verb synonyms per obj with 'move' as a broadly used and variable synonym??
 	- verb synonuyms linked to class / class method?
 	- perhaps additional, optional cusotm verb synonyms as an obj attribute?
 - Do I need a gs.Gramarian class to deal with recurring display issues around pronouns and plurals?
 	- e.g. pronoun_tobe(creature) => 'You are' or 'The <creature.full_name> is'
 	- e.g. article_plural(obj) => 'a Grimy Axe' or 'Water' or 'an Apple'